Complex ecological communities and the emergence of island species area relationships: Results

 \subsection{What determines a log-log or a semi-log SAR?}

-Our model -- in its simplest form -- supports the semi-log relationship, that is also widely reported in literature \citep{drakare2006imprint}.
+Our model -- in its simplest form -- supports the semi-log relationship that is also widely reported in literature (\cite{drakare2006imprint}).
 Our analysis suggests that varying levels of immigration lead to different functional forms of the SAR.
 We start with a very low value of $\lambda$ and progressively increase it to check the resulting SAR.
-For very low immigration rates, the semi-log relationship is supported (see Fig. S1 in Supporting Information) as seen in the scenario without immigration (Fig. 2).
+For very low immigration rates, the semi-log relationship is supported (see Fig. S1 in Supplementary Material) as seen in the scenario without immigration (Fig. 2).
 However, there exists an intermediate regime best characterised by a power law (Fig. 3).
 This form of the SAR also lacks the upper asymptote that we observed in the semi-log fit (Fig. 2).
-Interestingly, using area in the immigration term instead of its square root does not change the above results (see Fig. S2).
+Interestingly, using area in the immigration term instead of its square root does not change the above results (Fig. S2 in Supplementary Material).

 The level of skew towards weak interactions strongly influences SAR shape.
-Given the same immigration level, a higher skew towards weak interactions favours a semi-log relationship (see Fig. S3 in Supporting Information, also Fig. 4).
-This result does not change for fat-tailed distributions such as the Pareto distribution in the regime where stable solutions exist (preferably shape parameter $\geq$ 2, see Fig. S3 in Supporting Information).
+Given the same immigration level, a higher skew towards weak interactions favours a semi-log relationship (Fig. 4, Fig. S3 in Supplementary Material).
+This result does not change for fat-tailed distributions such as the Pareto distribution in the regime where stable solutions exist (Fig. S3 in Supplementary Material).
 When studied for communities with low connectances, the SARs thus obtained have lower slopes as in most natural communities (Fig. 4).